senuli-w/Maze-Solver/README.md

     <li><strong>Technology stack:</strong> Java.</li>
 </ul>

-<p>This project is a great example of algorithmic problem-solving and is ideal for those interested in pathfinding and artificial intelligence concepts.</p>
+<p>This project is a great example of algorithmic problem-solving and is ideal for pathfinding and artificial intelligence concepts.</p>